-$\underline{Sample\ Statement-In\ Season}$
+Sample Statement - In Season

 I/we give our permission for to participate in organized high school athletics, realizing that such activity involves the potential for injury which is inherent in all sports.
 I/we acknowledge that even with the best coaching, use of appropriate equipment and strict observance of rules, injuries are still a possibility.
 On rare occasions these injuries can be so severe as to result in total disability or even death.
 I/we acknowledge that I/we have read and understand this warning.

-Parent / Guardian Athlete
+Parent / Guardian

+Athlete

+Grade Sport

 Sample Statement - Out-of-Season

-High School

-Out -of-Season Physical Fitness Program

-Parent/Athlete Consent Form
+High School Out-of-Season Physical Fitness Program Parent/Athlete Consent Form

-Student's name GradeSport
+Student's name

 The CIAC allows a school to conduct non-mandated out-of-season conditioning programs provided students are not coerced to participate and as long as the programs do not interfere with any other educational, athletic or family commitments.

-encourage them to participate.
-How therefore, you should always make of program demands.
-As parents you to can be very beneficial to your child's growth and development and ever, this program is not an interscholastic athletic program, ertain your child is medically able to participate in the rigors such a ake full responsibility for the medical well-being of your child (listed participate in the High School optional out-of-
+We feel the program we are offering can be very beneficial to your child's growth and development and encourage them to participate.
+However, this program is not an interscholastic athletic program, therefore, you should always make certain your child is medically able to participate in the rigors such a program demands.
+As parents you take full responsibility for the medical well-being of your child (listed above) and give them permission to participate in the High School optional out-of-season conditioning program.

-While off season conditioning is stronger. ngly encouraged it does not necessarily guarantee a spot on the
+While off season conditioning is strongly encouraged it does not necessarily guarantee a spot on the roster.

 Signature of Parent/Guardian

-High School I am willing to participate in a planned out-of-season e will and I am willing to abide to the following:
+As an athlete of High School I am willing to participate in a planned out-of-season conditioning program of my own free will and I am willing to abide to the following:

-I will attend only at times specif I will not bring equipment or use ed by my coach. any school equipment (except weights) during these conditioning
+- I will attend only at times specified by my coach. - I will not bring equipment or use any school equipment (except weights) during these conditioning sessions. - I will participate only under the supervision of a coach or certified adult.

-sessions. any sensor equipment (except weights) during these conditioning

-supervision of a coach or certified adult.

 Signature of Athlete